-Starbucks apologizes after officers were asked to leave an Arizona store because a customer felt unsafe
+Starbucks apologizes after six officers say they were asked to leave a store in Arizona

 This time, though, the coffee giant is apologizing to officers with the Tempe Police Department in Arizona.

-The Tempe Officers Association said in a statement Friday that on July 4, six officers walked into a Starbucks to enjoy some coffee.
-The group was then approached by a barista who told the officers that a customer "did not feel safe" because of their presence.
+In a statement Friday, the Tempe Officers Association said six officers walked into a Starbucks to enjoy some coffee on July Fourth.
+The group was approached by a barista who told the officers that a customer "did not feel safe" because of their presence.

-"The barista asked the officers to move out of the customer's line of sight or to leave," the association's statement read.
+"The barista asked the officers to move out of the customer's line of sight or to leave," the association said.
+The officers ultimately left the store "disappointed."

 "This treatment of public safety workers could not be more disheartening.
 While the barista was polite, making such a request at all was offensive," the statement read.
 "Unfortunately, such treatment has become all too common in 2019."